Osman Rashid: Career

 Before founding Galxyz, Chegg and Kno, Rashid also started Gravitywell, an ASP based customer service company, and worked at Venturian, a subsidiary of ATIO Corporation, where Osman was VP of Business Development and Marketing.
 Between start-ups, Osman was Director of Business Development at Chordiant Software, Inc.

-Awards

-He was awarded Ernst & Young Entrepreneur of The Year Award in 2009 for Consumer Products in Northern CA.

-He has also been recognized as Forbes Impact 15 for 2012 and in Inc.’s Immigrant Edge: 9 Wildly Successful Entrepreneurs.

 Philanthropy

 Osman helped spearhead Chegg for Good program which plants a tree for every rental made, and to date has helped plant over 6 million trees.
 At Kno he developed a partnership with DonorsChoose.org to donate $1 of every sale made to help classrooms get school supplies.
 Osman is actively involved as a board member at ChildLife Foundation Pakistan which is bringing critical care and prevention of diseases to millions of young and needy children in Pakistan through a network of Urgent Care Clinics.

 He plans to set up an Endowment Fund to provide quality education to the financially disadvantaged, of which the platform is SOAR STEM Schools.